Extra innings: Spring training

 During spring training in Major League Baseball (MLB), most games are played for the regulation nine innings only; if the game is tied after nine innings, the game is over and the tie stands.
 There are multiple reasons for this brevity.
 Players are getting back into shape after the off-season, so shorter games help reduce injuries from overexertion.
 During spring training, teams often travel on a daily basis, so they need time to be able to travel to their next game.
 Lastly, there are no prizes or penalties associated with a team's preseason record, so there is no need for a definitive winner in each game.

 However, there have still been extra inning games in spring training, with the most recent one being on March 30, 2022, with the Houston Astros beating the New York Mets 5–3 in 10 innings.
-Usually if extra innings are played, the game will be called after the 10th inning for the above mentioned reasons.
+Usually if extra innings are played, the game will be called after the 10th inning for the above-mentioned reasons.

 Regular season

 In 2020, MLB implemented the WBSC softball version of the extra innings rule where each half-inning during extra innings is started with a runner on second base.
 As with the earlier WBSC rule, the objective is to increase scoring opportunities and shorten extra inning games.
 The batting order does not change, as the runner placed on second base is normally the player who, in the batting order, immediately precedes the batter leading off the inning.
 On July 24, 2020, the Oakland Athletics defeated the Los Angeles Angels, 7–3, in the first MLB extra-inning game played using this rule.
 The rule increased the percentage of extra inning games ending in the 10th inning from 43.9% during the 2019 season to 69.1% during the 2020 season.
 The rule was later extended into the 2021 and 2022 seasons and was made permanent beginning with the 2023 season.

-The ghost runner is often referred to as the "Manfred Man," an allusion to the rule having been implemented during Commissioner Rob Manfred's tenure, and a play on the name of the British musician Manfred Mann.
+The ghost runner is also referred to as the "Manfred Man," an allusion to the rule having been implemented during Commissioner Rob Manfred's tenure, and a play on the name of the British musician Manfred Mann.
 However, the rule is based on the international rule for tournaments, which has been used as early as 2008.

 Postseason

 Extra runners are not used in MLB postseason games.
 Postseason games that last beyond nine innings begin all extra innings without any runner being placed on base.
-In Nippon Professional Baseball (NPB) in Japan, if a tie occurs in the Japan Series that causes it to be extended past seven games, subsequent games (starting with the eighth game) will have runners placed on first and second base starting in the 13th inning (which is not played in NPB), similar to the Koshien (high school) tournament games.